 EUGENE M. MCCARTHY, PHD Google+ Profile

-Homo rhodesiensis ("Rhodesian Man" or "Broken Hill Man") is based on a fairly complete cranium, known as the Kabwe Skull or Broken Hill 1, of a large-brained individual found in a mine at Broken Hill (now Kabwe), in northern Rhodesia (now Zambia) by Swiss miner Tom Zwiglaar in 1921.
+Homo rhodesiensis ("Rhodesian Man" or "Broken Hill Man") was based on a fairly complete cranium, known as the Kabwe Skull or Broken Hill 1, of a large-brained individual found in a mine at Broken Hill (now Kabwe), in northern Rhodesia (now Zambia) by Swiss miner Tom Zwiglaar in 1921.
 The specimen was first described by Arthur Smith Woodward (Woodward 1921), the palaeontologist who is one of the chief suspects in the perpetration of the Piltdown Man hoax.

 Even if Woodward's now tainted reputation is left out of consideration, the validity of H. rhodesiensis as a distinct type of hominid is not well accepted.
 It has been variously suggested that the skull on which it is based should be assigned to one or the other of H. erectus, H. neanderthalensis, H. sapiens, or H. heidelbergensis.